 It’s generally expected that increasing a company’s overall diversity will also improve the cognitive diversity and there has been some research to back this up.

 Groups with more gender diversity and ethnic diversity made better decisions than groups with a more homogenous composition.
-And as groupthink often denies the voice of the individual, it is interesting to find research that suggests that millennials are the most individualistic generation, with younger people generally displaying more assertive and independent attributes, suggesting the importance of having a mix of age groups involved in decisions.
+And as groupthink often denies the voice of each person, it is interesting to find research that suggests that millennials are the most individualistic generation, with younger people generally displaying more assertive and independent attributes.
+This suggests that it is important to have a mix of age groups involved in decisions.

 However, other research has challenged whether these factors alone impact groupthink, instead emphasising the need for cognitive diversity.
 The study identified two key factors which influenced the quality of decision making in a group:

-Groups which included individuals who had different approaches for both factors performed better.
+Groups which included people who had different approaches for both factors performed better.

 Another way to improve cognitive diversity is to look at increasing the neurodiversity within an organisation.
 The Diversity Project says, “Neurodiversity describes the variation in human neurocognitive functioning and behaviour.
 Combining neurotypical and neurodivergent thinkers can be a valuable addition to a company’s diversity of thought.
 Hence, neurodiversity can make an important contribution to overall cognitive diversity.”